openKolibri/halo-90/readme.md

 The 3D printed base holds the board in place while the PCB is held to it with 3mm heat set inserts.
 The PCB acts as a compliant mechanism providing down pressure while still allowing it to be flexible enough to lift.

-The programmer uses *MillMax* ‎‎‎[0965-0-15-20-80-14-11-0]‎ spring pins on a PCB that matches exactly with (ToDo)
+The programmer uses *Mill-Max* ‎‎‎[0965-0-15-20-80-14-11-0]‎ spring pins on a PCB that matches exactly with the six pads on the face of the board.

 ![springPins]

+The to part is lifted up a asembled board is slipped in, the spring force from the PCB pushes back down on to the pads and can then be left for programing and debugging.

 ## Artwork
-The design and layout is the main artwork on the  (ToDo)
+The design and layout is the main artwork on the board and the layers and traces are not protected.
+Any addtional writng or images such as the Kolibri bird, copyright and designer notices, certifications are a trademark.

-The accompanying getting started card shown below also has artwork.
-This is completely protected.

 | Front        | Back        |
 | ------------ | ----------- |
 | ![cardFront] | ![cardBack] |

+The accompanying getting started card also has artwork, this is a trademark and is protected by copyright.

 ## Inventory and QC
 Inventory can be managed with QR coded serialized tags.
 The serialization provides better quality control because it allows failure analysis and tracking, in case of issues traceable to the batch and assembly level.

 ## Packaging
 We are packaging and shippping in `14 cm x 17 cm` padded envelopes with brand stamping.
 These fit under the Warenpost requirements and allow international shipping.
-The envelopes are verifed to be under 3 cm before dispatching.
+The envelopes are verifed to be under `3 cm` before dispatching.
 Custom labeled sleeves will be used for retail packaging.

 ## Shipping
 The labels are printed with CN22 on the harmonized label schedule.

 Lithium cells have special requirements for shipping.
 With air mail, small cells (up to four) are packaged securely and may be sent with the product.
-A note is required on the packaging, but no warning label is mandatory.
+A note (`Lithium metal batteries in compliance with Section II of PI969`) is required on the packaging, but no warning label is mandatory.

-`Lithium metal batteries in compliance with Section II of PI969`

-For international shipping, the following HS code is used.
+For international shipping, the HS code `7117.90.0000	Imitation Jewlery other` is used.

-`HALO HS Code - 7117.90.0000	Imitation Jewlery other`

 ## Safety
 The edges are fully routed when possible or finished afterwards.
 The PCB is made from fiberglass so care must be taken because it can be abrasive on the edges.
 Clear coat nail polish can be applied to round and soften the edges without changing how it looks.

-The CR2032 cells are quite safe, as they have only very small traces of lithium, and have a fairly high internal resistance.
-However, they must still be disposed of responsibly.
-LIR2032 or other rechargable 2032 cells should not be used because they have a higher voltage outside of the guaranteed parameters and significantly lower capacity (under 25%).
+The `CR2032` cells are quite safe, as they have only very small traces of lithium, and have a fairly high internal resistance.
+However, they must still be disposed of responsibly. `LIR2032` or other rechargable 2032 cells should *not* be used because they have a higher voltage outside of the guaranteed parameters and significantly lower capacity (under 25%).

 If the battery is placed in backwards, it will drain over time because there is no reverse polarity protection.
 It will heat up but should not damage anything, due to high internal resistance limiting the discharge.
+The low voltage, `3.0 V`, as well as the currents used pose very little risk.

-The printed circuit boards are assembled in a lead-free process, and all components are RHOS certified.
+The printed circuit boards are assembled in a lead-free process, and all components are `ROHS` certified.

-The low voltage `3.0` as well as the currents used pose very little risk.

 ## Certifications
 Certifications take time and effort but will make a better product by guaranteeing its safety to users and letting them use it in other projects.
 The table below shows the order in which we will obtain certifications.